AARP Eye Center

 What are the different types of at-home tests?

-- The Ellume COVID-19 Home Test: This is the only at-home test that can be done without a prescription.
-Consumers should start seeing it on store shelves in some areas in early 2021, a spokeswoman said, and it will also be sold online.
+- Ellume's COVID-19 Home Test: This was the first at-home test to be authorized that can be done without a prescription.
+It uses so-called antigen technology, meaning it looks for fragments of viral proteins.
+On Feb.
+1, the federal government announced a $231.8 million deal to boost manufacturing of the test.
+The company is working with retailers to get the test on store shelves, a spokeswoman said, and it will also be sold online.
 It will cost about $30.
-It delivers your results wirelessly to a smartphone app in about 15-20 minutes.
+The test delivers your results wirelessly to a smartphone app in 15 to 20 minutes.

 How accurate are the tests?

-Data submitted to the FDA for all three tests show high accuracy rates – above 90 percent — but testing experts noted that their effectiveness in the real world will likely be lower due to user error and other factors.
+Data submitted to the FDA for all of the four tests shows high accuracy rates – above 80 percent — but testing experts noted that their effectiveness in the real world will likely be lower due to user error and other factors.